kauevestena/deep_pavements_sample_picker/SETUP.md

-## Running docker image
+## Running the docker image

+first buid:

     docker build --tag 'deep_pavements' .

+then run:

-    docker run --gpus all -it 'deep_pavements'
+    docker run --mount type=bind,source=D:\segmentation_img_data,target=/home/data --gpus all -it 'deep_pavements'

+replace "D:\semantic_segmentation_data" with the desired path for mounting a volume were the outputs shall be generated

 include "--detach" to run in background and "--rm" to remove on exit

+# Mapillary token:

+create a file called "mapillary_token" in the project rootpath, containing your secret key.
+For security reasons, the file is added to the .gitgnore If it isn't created, the building process will fail.